 Insulator jacket is removed in two halves from the cooler and fuel line entry and exit nipples.

 I purchased a chromed copper sink drainpipe at Home Depot.
 The pipe must be 1 1/2 inch in diameter at least 8 inches long.
 Cost $3.00 US

 The objective is to cut the pipe exactly down the center, creating two identical halves.
 Use a straight edge to mark a straight line.
 Masking tape allows me to see my marks.

 I used a hacksaw for the initial cuts

 When complete I had two identical halves.
-Pictured below are the completed copper halves (red arrow) and the cooler insulators (blue arrow)
+Pictured below are the completed copper halves (red arrows) and the cooler insulators (blue arrows)

-Initial fitting indicated that the copper jacket (red arrow) was slightly longer and wider than the fuel cooler insulator (blue arrow).
+Initial fitting indicated that the copper jacket (red arrows) was slightly longer and wider than the fuel cooler insulator (blue arrows).
 In order for this project to work the copper jacket must fit the insulator like a glove.

 Using tin snips I removed the excess metal from the copper jacket.
 Take your time with this cut.
 If necessary use a flat file to get the edges perfectly straight.

 The copper jacket must be bent to conform exactly to the insulator.
 Masking tape on the jacket protects the edges while it's in the vice.